ocaml/oasis/README-omake.md

    instead of
      `XOCamlbuildPath` and `XOCamlbuildLibraries`

-After that, don't forget to run "oasis setup".
+After that, don't forget to run `oasis setup`.
 This generates a bunch of files.
 After that, you are ready to go, and e.g.

 ```